 Raising a child with autism spectrum disorder (ASD) or taking care of people with Alzheimer demands 100% and patience.
 This is a usual experience one faces, compare to the normal health problem.
 The fact that people with cognitive difficulties require different expectations and a well-developed special set of caregiving skills from the other physical ones.

 As a caregiver, it is difficult to see your family member sick or physically disabled but watching your loved one facing and suffering from cognitive problems is more than devastating.
-Whether its Autism, Dementia, Brain Injury, Down syndrome or any other cognitive disability, the caregivers should be skilled with handling such difficulty and making it perfectly normal.
+A caretaker should be efficient in handling health disorders like Autism, Dementia, Brain Injury, Down syndrome or any other cognitive disability.

 So, what all things to improve to while taking care of your loved ones in the safest way?

 The safest ways you can adopt while taking care of someone with a cognitive disorder:

 - Calm and safe atmosphere: A patient with the cognitive problem, a caregiver should create a place where the person can feel comfortable and safe.

 - Everything is normal: This should be attitude, while you treat a cognitive disordered patient.
 Keeping it simple and normal.
 If there are communication difficulties, try keeping the language very easy and basic.
 Keeping positive attitude can work wonders too!

 - Self-control: Caregiver should always remember just one thing while treating the patient, it’s the disease, not the person.
 Frustration would not help you and the victim, so try not to blame the person suffering from the cognitive disorder for the changes the disease is causing in the patient.